gsharma/mongo-rest/README.md

 # Mongo REST Data Service

 ## Overview
-The Mongo Data Service is a RESTful data service intended for use in a distributed environment such as a large scale tiered services setup where the data tier can and often needs to be scaled out independent of the other services relying on the tier.
+The Mongo Data Service is a RESTful data service intended for use in a distributed environment such as a large scale tiered services setup where the data tier can and often needs to be scaled out independently of the other services relying on the tier.
 A commonly used public cloud configuration is a multi-region multi-availability-zone AWS EC2 environment with the Mongo data tier secured by a VPN like AWS VPC or OpenSwan and RESTful data service access over HTTPS from a desktop or mobile client device on a public or a private network.

 ## User Authentication